eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/admin-module/index.md

 Set this property to true to enable the Admin module of DataManager.

+!!! info

-Note: If this property is set to `false`, all other settings of `modules.administration` are skipped.
+    If this property is set to `false`, all other settings of `modules.administration` are skipped.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |